Update: We continue to see patients in our office, Monday–Thursday 8:30am–5pm, Friday 8:30am-2pm. Please call ahead to make an in-office appointment.

 - All sick employees are asked to stay home.

 - If you feel sick, cancel your appointment.
 Appointments will be rescheduled and there will be no penalties for late cancellations.

 - Don’t bring family and friends to your appointment unless necessary.

-- Keep social distancing in mind when in the waiting room – sit a few feet away from other people.
+- Keep social distancing in mind when in the waiting room – sit six feet away from other people.